aleksandromilenkov/CarBidder/README.md

 - **Docker Containerized**: All services containerized for consistency
 - **CI/CD**: Built CI/CD using Github Action's matrix strategy for integration and deployment to AWS EKS

-## 🎥 Video Of this project running locally on Kubernetes (my YouTube channel) :
+## 🎥 Demo Video Of this project running locally on Kubernetes (my YouTube channel) :
 https://youtu.be/9lK6TGRz4mw

 ## 🏗️ Architecture